Bangladesh genocide: West Pakistan and East Pakistan

 Following the Partition of India, the new state of Pakistan represented a geographical anomaly, with two wings separated by 1000 mi of Indian territory.
 The wings were not only separated geographically, but also culturally.
 The authorities of the West viewed the Bengali Muslims in the East as "too 'Bengali'" and their application of Islam as "inferior and impure", believing this made the Bengalis unreliable "co-religionists".
 The Pakistani leadership perceived elements of Hindu influence within Bengali language and culture.
 As a result, they made repeated efforts to mitigate or eradicate these perceived Hindu influences.
 Politicians in West Pakistan began a strategy to forcibly assimilate the Bengalis culturally and religiously.
-Muslims of Western Pakistan held political power over and looked down on Bengali Muslims, denigrated as darker skinned as compared to light skinned Punjabi-Pathans.
+The ruling class of West Pakistan held political power over and looked down on Bengali Muslims from East Pakistan due to the influence of colonialism a colorist obsession for light skin led to viewing East Pakistanis as darker skinned compared to West Pakistanis.

 The Bengali people were the demographic majority in Pakistan, making up an estimated 75 million in East Pakistan, compared with 55 million in the predominantly Punjabi-speaking West Pakistan.
 The majority in the East were Muslim, with large minorities of Hindus, Buddhists and Christians.